 Student applicants are responsible for the content and quality of the submitted materials.
 Upon submission, student applicant(s) certify that the application reflects their own original work and includes formal approval for any external sources (i.e.: measurement tools) integrated into the conduct of this study.

 Applicants are responsible for verifying that the contents of their applications are complete prior to final submission.
 Applications that are incomplete will not be reviewed or considered for a Broughton Graduate Fellowship award.

-If you have any questions, please contact Lauren Robichaud, Administrative Assistant, School of Management, at 518-292-8637.
+If you have any questions, please contact Noel Nichols, Office Coordinator, School of Health Sciences, at [email protected]

-- Sara DeGaetano, under the advisement of Debra Allen, OTD, OTR/L, for her project in Masters in Science, Occupational Therapy “Impact of Occupational Therapy Integrated Play Intervention on Participation in Social Skills”
+- Ashley Bracker, Katie Nunan & Courtney Weiler, under the advisement of Debra Allen, OTD, OTR/L, for their project in the Masters in Science, Occupational Therapy “Impact of Occupational Therapy Integrated Play Intervention on Participation in Social Skills”

 - Jillian Montreuil, Kendra Piontek & Erin Shah, Debra Allen, OTD, OTR/L, for their project in the Masters in Science, Occupational Therapy “Developing Sensory Room Recommendations Based on Sensory Needs of an Arc Population”